 You must submit a print and an identical electronic copy (ProQuest) to the Wallace Library to fulfill graduation requirements.
-Please vist the RIT Libraries: How to Submit Your Thesis/Dissertation webpage for submission information and library staff contacts.
-This RIT Thesis/Dissertation Quick Checklist will help you get started with the binding process.

 Graduate Faculty mentors are assigned to all students admitted into the AST program.
 The mentor's role is to guide you through your first year(s) in the program, until you are paired with your research advisor.
 Your mentor will be your academic advisor and will advise you on curriculum requirements, elective choices, transfer options, choice of Master's level/Master's thesis research project, preparation for the qualifying exam, and any concerns of a more personal nature.
 Your mentor may also act as research advisor for your Master-level project/Masters Thesis.

 Upon passing the qualifying examination, a dissertation research advisor will be formally appointed by the AST Program Director.
 In most cases, the advisor will have been identified well in advance of the qualifying exam and can be the same person as the Graduate Faculty Mentor.
 The pairing of students with advisors is by mutual agreement and will be based on common research interests and available research funding.
 Your advisor will provide advice (obviously!) on your research project and will guide you through the project validation process and eventually, your PhD dissertation defence.